pivotal-cf/om/docs/config-template/README.md

   --username, -u, OM_USERNAME                            string  admin username for the Ops Manager VM (not required for unauthenticated commands)
   --version, -v                                          bool    prints the om release version (default: false) OM_VARS_ENV                                            string  **EXPERIMENTAL** load vars from environment variables by specifying a prefix (e.g.: 'MY' to load MY_var=value)

-Command Arguments:
-  --config, -c             string             path to yml file for configuration (keys must match the following command line flags)
-  --exclude-version        bool               if set, will not output a version-specific directory --output-directory       string (required)  a directory to create templates under. must already exist.
-  --pivnet-api-token       string
-  --pivnet-disable-ssl     bool               whether to disable ssl validation when contacting the Pivotal Network --pivnet-file-glob, -f   string             a glob to match exactly one file in the pivnet product slug (default: *.pivotal)
-  --pivnet-product-slug    string             the product name in pivnet --product-path           string             path to product file --product-version        string             the version of the product from which to generate a template --var                    string (variadic)  Load variable from the command line.
-Format: VAR=VAL --vars-env, OM_VARS_ENV  string (variadic)  **EXPERIMENTAL** load variables from environment variables matching the provided prefix (e.g.: 'MY' to load MY_var=value)
-  --vars-file, -l          string (variadic)  load variables from a YAML file

 ```